friquifund/website/pages/joinus.md

     Concepte: FriquiFund 2022 - YOUR NAME HERE
     ```

-    (\*) The fee is 240€ every year, but when you first join you can make it 20€ x \<remaining full months\>, so for example if you join in October, you would need to transfer 40€ for your first year membership.
+    (\*) The fee is 240€ every year, but when you first join you can make it 20€ per remaining full month of the year.
+For example, if you join in October, you would need to transfer 40€ for your first year membership.

 Please note it may take a few days to get back to you.